expressots/expresso-site-doc/docs/overview/application.md

 3. The controller then calls the relevant use-case, which in turn calls the appropriate provider when required.
 Providers are external components that offer additional functionality to the application.

-:::warning Initializing the Application without a controller ExpressoTS will prevent you to do that as there are no listeners to handle incoming requests.
+:::warning Initializing the Application without a controller ExpressoTS will prevent you from initializing the Application without a controller since there are no listeners to handle incoming requests.
 You will see the following message in the console:
 **_No controllers have been found!
 Please ensure that you have register at least one Controller._**
 :::

-## Application class
+## Application Class

-The Application class offers a way of creating and configuring the server, passing **[Express.js middlewares](https://expressjs.com/en/guide/writing-middleware.html)** or other middlewares upon server creation.
+The Application class offers a way to create and configure the server, passing **[Express.js middlewares](https://expressjs.com/en/guide/writing-middleware.html)** or other middleware upon server creation.

-Application class definition
+### Application Class Definition

 ```typescript
 class Application {